wertrew21/wow_auction/README.md

 and turn the original data from API into organised csv format.
 It's going to make table and plot graph with csv files.

-[PLAN] I'm making a webserver to show table and graph when you request it.
+[PLAN1] I'm making a webserver to show table and graph when you request it.
-[PLAN] When enough number of API data is stored, I wanna apply regression model on the data to show expected values to come.
+[PLAN2] When enough number of API data is stored, I wanna apply regression model on the data to show expected values to come.